flutter/website/src/security.md

 title: Security
 ---

-The Flutter community takes the security of Flutter and the applications it can create seriously.
-This page describes how to report any vulnerabilities you may find, and collects best practices for developers using Flutter to build their applications.
+The Flutter team takes the security of Flutter and the applications created with it seriously.
+This page describes how to report any vulnerabilities you may find, and lists best practices to minimize the risk of introducing a vulnerability.

 ## Reporting vulnerabilities

-To report vulnerabilities in Flutter itself, email us at [product-security@google.com](mailto:product-security@google.com).
+In the rare event that you find a vulnerability in Flutter itself, email us at [product-security@google.com](mailto:product-security@google.com).
 For more information about how Google handles security issues, see [Google’s security philosophy](https://www.google.com/about/appsecurity/).